-As a Marine, medical and life insurance for you and your family are already covered.
+As a Marine, health insurance and life insurance for you and your family members are already covered.
 What you may not know is that your service can lead to significant car insurance benefits.
-Understanding the potential discounts and the details of auto insurance policies for Marines is crucial.
+Understanding potential military discounts and the details of auto insurance policies for Marines is crucial.
 Let's clear things up and explore auto insurance for Marines.

-It’s important to understand that you’re not locked into a contract and can cancel your policy if you find a better rate elsewhere.
-Many companies value your time served and offer discounts as a way of showing their gratitude.
+It’s important to understand that you’re not locked into a contract; you can cancel your policy if you find a better insurance rate elsewhere.
+Many companies value time served by active-duty military members and offer discounts as a way of showing their gratitude.
 We created a user profile to survey some top insurance options offering the lowest rates for Marines.
-Methodology here.
+Find our methodology here.

 The nature of deployment can create some unique situations for your auto insurance.
 If you’re deployed and no one will be using your vehicle, you might not want to pay for car insurance at all.
 Let’s break down your vehicle and auto insurance options during deployment.